EU 2040 Climate Target: a strong economic and security case for the net-zero transition

 AUTHOR: Linda Kalcher and Neil Makaroff

-• There is a strong emphasis on how this trajectory can support European industry to compete against the net-zero manufacturers in the US and China.
+• There is a strong emphasis on how this trajectory can support European industry to compete against the net-zero manufacturers in the United and China.

 • An 80% reduction in fossil fuel use for energy is included by 2040 but without individual trajectories for coal, oil and gas.
-This is a positive initial step on energy security, yet more is feasible.
-Our report shows that the power sector can be free of gas and largely based on renewables by 2037 which is key to decarbonising the sectors that electrify.
+This is a positive initial step on energy security, yet more is possible.
+Our report, Choices for a more strategic Europe, shows that the power sector can be free of gas and largely based on renewables by 2037, key to decarbonising the sectors that electrify.

 • The Commission included 280 million tonnes of abatement technologies such as carbon capture and storage, direct air capture or carbon usage for e-fuels.
-Our analysis limits this to around 130 million tonnes CO₂ equivalent.
+Our analysis limits this to an equivalent of approximately 130 million tonnes of CO₂.

 "The European Commission’s proposal is ambitious but realistic.
 It makes a strong economic case for reducing the EU’s fossil fuel dependence in the wake of COP28 in Dubai.
 Cutting fossil fuel use by 80% is an important first step to strengthen energy security.
 Setting clear end dates for coal, oil and gas is essential for a just transition in the energy sector and can make the EU a pioneer on an orderly fossil fuel phase out." - Linda Kalcher, Executive Director of Strategic Perspectives